-The REFOCON register is an alternate SFR, and shares the same memory address as the OSCCON register.
-It is accessed by setting the ADSHR bit in the WDTCON register (WDTCON<4>).
+The REFOCON register is an alternate SFR and shares the same memory address as the OSCCON register.
+It is accessed by setting the ADSHR bit (WDTCON<4>) in the WDTCON register (see Register 25-9).

 REGISTER 2-3: REFOCON: REFERENCE OSCILLATOR CONTROL REGISTER